acceleratedscience/openad-model-helm-template/README.md

 2. Optionally update the [helmfile](./helmfile.yaml)

 ### 3. (Optional) Configure A Private Repo

+There are two ways to configure a private repo: using an SSH key or a Personal Access Token (PAT).
+For detailed examples of Dockerfiles that handle these authentication methods, see the [Dockerfile Examples documentation](./examples/dockerfiles/README.md).

+#### Using SSH Key
 Create ssh key secret `my-ssh-privatekey-name` (create a unique name).

 ```shell